bhoov/nbdev/README.md

 !nbdev_help
 ```

+    nb_export                 Export a single nbdev notebook to a python script.
     nbdev_bump_version        Increment version in settings.ini by one
     nbdev_changelog           Create a CHANGELOG.md file from closed and labeled GitHub issues
     nbdev_clean               Clean all notebooks in `fname` to avoid merge conflicts
     nbdev_conda               Create a `meta.yaml` file ready to be built into a package, and optionally build and upload it
+    nbdev_contributing        Create CONTRIBUTING.md from contributing_nb (defaults to 'contributing.ipynb' if present).
+Skips if the file doesn't exist.
     nbdev_create_config       Create a config file.
     nbdev_docs                Create Quarto docs and README.md
     nbdev_export              Export notebooks in `path` to Python modules